burakbudanur/gendocstring/README.md

 Extension Settings are the same as the [mother project](https://github.com/NilsJPWerner/autoDocstring#extension-settings) except for `autoDocstring.ServerEndpoint` :
 -   `ai-docstring.ServerEndpoint`: endpoint address accessible to the server.

+## About training and dataset

+For training data, [github/CodeSearchNet](https://github.com/github/CodeSearchNet) was used, and as an initial model, we used Code2NL(Code to Natural Language) fine-tuning tasks in [microsoft/CodeBERT](https://github.com/microsoft/CodeBERT).
+For detailed instructions, refer to the paper ([CodeBERT: A Pre-Trained Model for Programming and Natural Languages](https://arxiv.org/pdf/2002.08155.pdf)) and [this section](https://github.com/microsoft/CodeBERT#fine-tune-1).

 ## Inference Benchmark(mean of 100 trials)
 | Device | beam_size | max_source_length |  max_target_length | Time(ms) |
 | :-----:| :---: | :---:| :---: | :---: |